-Project Potential Impacts on Worker's Safety Recommended Mitigation Measures and Monitoring Activities Pre-Construction Provision of PPE - Workers should be adequately protected when performing work at the site For health and safety protection of workers the following shall be provided: Adequate health care facilities (including first aid facilities) within construction sites; Training of all construction workers in basic sanitation and health care issues, general health and safety matters, and on the specific hazards of their work; PPE for workers, such as safety boots, helmets, gloves, protective clothing, goggles, and ear protection in accordance with legal legislation; Workers Safety Awareness - Workers should know the risks and hazards of the job and should be advised and reminded accordingly Construction Contractor has to prepare Health and Safety Plan (HSP) and Emergence Response Plan (ERP) as per ADB requirements before commencement of construction activities reflecting anti COVID-19 measures.

-The Contractor shall hire a qualified health and safety expert who will provide safety training to the staff according to the requirements of the individual work place.
+Project Potential Impacts on Worker's Safety Recommended Mitigation Measures and Monitoring Activities Pre-Construction Provision of PPE - Workers should be adequately protected when performing For health and safety protection of workers the following shall be provided: work at the site Adequate health care facilities (including first aid facilities) within construction sites; Training of all construction workers in basic sanitation and health care issues, general health and safety matters, and on the specific hazards of their work; PPE for workers, such as safety boots, helmets, gloves, protective clothing, goggles, and ear protection in accordance with legal legislation; Workers Safety Awareness - Workers should know the risks and hazards of the job and should be advised and Construction Company (CC) has to prepare Health and Safety Plan (HSP) and Emergence Response Plan (ERP) as per ADB requirements before commencement of construction activities reflecting anti COVID-19 measures. reminded accordingly The Construction Company (CC) shall hire a qualified health and safety expert who will provide safety training to the staff according to the requirements of the individual work place.
 Prior to the commencement of works, the work site personnel shall be instructed about safety rules for the handling and storage of hazardous substances (fuel, oil, lubricants, bitumen, paint etc.) and also the cleaning of the equipment.
-In preparation of this the Contractor shall establish a short list of materials to be used (by quality and quantity) and provide a rough concept explaining the training / briefing that shall be provided for the construction personnel.
+In preparation of this the Construction Company (CC) shall establish a short list of materials to be used (by quality and quantity) and provide a rough concept explaining the training / briefing that shall be provided for the construction personnel.
+Construction Worker Health & Safety - Risks and hazards of work are real day-to-day occurrence.
+Hence, health and safety should be taken seriously for the general welfare of the workers.
+The Construction Company (CC) shall be responsible for provision of: (i) Safety Training Program.
+A Safety Training Program is required and shall consist of an Initial Safety Induction Course.
+All workmen shall be required to attend a safety induction course within their first week on Site and Periodic Safety Training Courses.; (ii) Safety Meetings.
+Regular safety meetings will be conducted on a monthly basis and shall require attendance by the safety representatives of Subcontractors unless otherwise agreed by the Engineer; (iii) Safety Inspections.
+The